EnterpriseDB/postgres-deployment/README.md

 # Getting Started
-Postgres Deployment Scripts are an easy way to deploy (PostgreSQL or EDB Postgres Advanced Server) and EDB Tools.
-It is a contribution by the EDB Team members, which can help people explore Postgres and EDB Tools.
-Users can interact via the GitHub repository's issues and may add comments in the issues.
-These deployment scripts are not officially supported by the EDB Support.
-It is maintained and supported by the GitHub members of this repository.
+Postgres Deployment Scripts are an easy way to deploy PostgreSQL, EDB Postgres Advanced Server, and EDB Tools.
+The deployment scripts use Ansible, Terraform, and bash to deploy PostgreSQL, EDBPostgres Advanced Server and tools for high availability, management and monitoring, and backup and recovery.

+The deployment scripts are open source tools and are not officially supported by EDB Support.
+They are maintained and supported by the GitHub members of this repository.
+Please provide feedback by posting issues and providing pull requests.

 Before starting to delve into this repository, it is best to get familiar with the steps in the deployment process of a specific cloud (AWS, Azure and Google Cloud).